Refugee and asylum seeking members

-A refugee is a person who has fled war or persecution, and is outside the country of their nationality and the UK Government has recognised they would be at risk if they returned to their home country.
+A refugee is a person who has fled war or persecution, and is outside the country of their nationality and who the UK Government has recognised would be at risk if they returned to their home country.
 Refugees can stay in the UK long-term or indefinitely and they can bring their immediate family members to join them.

-Who is an person seeking asylum?
+Who is a person seeking asylum?

 Welcoming refugees and people seeking asylum